Occipital neuralgia and Suboccipital headache – C2 neuralgia treatments without nerve block or surgery

 - There are no data from randomized control trials evaluating the effectiveness and safety of repeated botulinum toxin type A injection cycles.

-A noisy neck is the clue to cervical neck instability being the underlying cause of Occipital neuralgia and headaches
+A noisy neck is a clue to cervical neck instability being the underlying cause of Occipital neuralgia and headaches

 If headaches are the main symptom you are suffering from, please see our companion articles: